 - Am I strengthening in addition to stretching?
 It’s great to develop stretchy muscles, ligaments, and tendons, but you also need strength in all those elements.
 So make sure you’re putting effort into building your strength, particularly in your core, hip flexors, and quads.
 Often, it’s a lack of strength that prevents you from tapping into your full available flexibility – especially in turnout.

 - Am I consistent?
 You can’t stretch occasionally and expect great results.
 After any dance class, focus on cooling down and stretching.
 On days you’re not dancing, do some strengthening and stretching, especially if you’re feeling tight or sore.

 The Dance Performance Program at UPMC Sports Medicine partners with dancers at all levels to focus on injury prevention, treatment, performance, and safe return to dance — flexibility training included.
-Our physicians, physical therapists from UPMC Centers for Rehab Services, nutritionists, and more specialize in the medical needs of dancers.
+Our physicians, physical therapists from UPMC Rehabilitation Institute, nutritionists, and more specialize in the medical needs of dancers.

 To learn more or schedule an appointment, please visit our website or call 1-855-937-7678.

 Garnet Henderson.
 “Roll It Out: How to Help Students Develop a Healthy Foam-Rolling Routine."
 Dance Teacher.
 Link

 Ina Vladova and Yiğit Hakan Ünlü.
 “On the Importance and Need of Flexibility and Strength Refinement as an Element of Dancers' Training."
 Journal of Applied Sports Sciences.
 Link

 Lauren Kay.
 “Denise Wall's Advice on How to Improve and Manage Flexibility—Safely."
 Dance Teacher.
 Link

 Lauren Wingenroth.
 “The Dancer's Ultimate Guide to Stretching."
 Dance Magazine.
 Link